-The odour intensity of malodorous air streams extracted from areas other than cooker or hydrolyser exhausts (e.g. raw material reception buildings) is lower than that of streams from process exhaust sources but the volume of air is much higher.
-Biofilters and/or scrubbers in combination are the techniques predominantly used for treating large volumes of less intensely odorous air [206, TWG 2022].
+The odour intensity of malodorous airstreams extracted from areas other than cooker or hydrolyser exhausts (e.g. raw material reception buildings) is lower than process exhaust sources but the volume of air is much higher.
+Biofilters and/or scrubbers in combination are the techniques predominantly used for treating large volumes of less intense odorous air [206, TWG 2022].